Best Business Schools for a Career in Marketing

 • The absence of data on median sign-on bonus makes it difficult to assess the full compensation package offered to Kenan Flagler graduates compared to other schools.

-• Similar to other schools without provided data on median performance bonus, it’s challenging to fully evaluate the compensation potential of Kenan Flagler graduates compared to other schools.
+• It is challenging to fully evaluate the compensation potential of Kenan Flagler graduates compared to other schools given the absence of data on median performance bonus.

 • Median Sign-on Bonus: Not available (NA)